archanger/tmdb_flutter/README.md

 ## TODO

-- Update UIKit
-- Create object to store config
+- Move the Constants to ConfigurationProvider
+- Add Region and language to the Configuration
+- URL-string => Request-class (with decoration, API-request is basic)
+- Replace overuse of built_value and pass a PresentationModel to a widget
+- Catch any Exception of http requests
 - Clarify Theming
-- Catch any Exception of http requests
-- Replace overuse of built_value and pass a PresentationModel to a widget
 - ...